wanghaisheng/responsive-landing-page-starter/content/blog/en/2021-goals-level-up-your-vocabulary-with-vonage-and-n8n.md

 ---
-title: "2021 Goals: Level Up Your Vocabulary With Vonage and n8n"
+title: "2021 Goals: Level up Your Vocabulary With Vonage and n8n"
 description: This n8n workflow automates sending out tech-related vocabulary in SMS messages using Vonage.
 author: aaron